bitovi/academy/src/technology-consulting/7-setting-expectations.md

 - **Keep the conversation going:** Provide more information or data if needed and help with any issues that come up.
 Continuous support shows your investment in the project’s success.
 - **Document key points:** Record the main points and agreed-upon actions to ensure progress is tracked.
 Documentation helps maintain clarity and accountability.
 - **Review the impact:** Think about how your message was received and the discussion that followed to improve your technique next time.
 Reflecting on the outcomes allows for personal growth and better future interactions.
-- **Manage long-term relationships:** Develop strategies for maintaining positive long-term relationships with clients and stakeholders after delivering difficult messages.
-Building trust and rapport is essential for ongoing collaboration and success.

 Tips and techniques: